aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

 ## Key Features and Benefits

 - **Simplified Data Analysis**: Eliminates manual sorting or filtering of color-coded cells, reducing tedious manual operations and saving time.
-- **Clear Color-Driven Insights**: Enables users to quickly summarize and understand data rules based on color distinctions(e.g., identifying the total sales value of cells marked with a specific fill color).
+- **Clear Color-Driven Insights**: Enables users to quickly summarize and understand data rules based on color distinctions (e.g., identifying the total sales value of cells marked with a specific fill color).
-- **Strong Flexibility**: Adapts to multiple common analysis scenarios(quantity statistics, value summation, extremum search, average calculation) through its diversified aggregate operations, no need for additional custom development.
+- **Strong Flexibility**: Adapts to multiple common analysis scenarios (quantity statistics, value summation, extremum search, average calculation) through its diversified aggregate operations, eliminating the need for additional custom development.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/CalculateController/AggregateCellsByColor) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/CalculateController/AggregateCellsByColor) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
+Using an SDK is the best way to speed up development.
+An SDK takes care of low-level details and allows you to focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}